john-org/2-react-Intro/readme.md

 # React Intro

-Today we will build this [minimal React site](http://react-pirates.netlify.app)
+Today we will build this [minimal React site](http://react-pirates.netlify.app) with realtime database storage from Google's Firebase.

 ## Homework